-Figures 9a and 9b depict the interpolation and solution meshes, respectively, that are used in this benchmark.
-As described they are identical.
+Figs. 9a and 9b depict the interpolation and solution meshes, respectively, that are used in this benchmark case.
+As described in this benchmark case the solution and interpolation space are identical.
 The numerical results are summarized in Table 8.
-As in the previous three-dimensional benchmark problems the presolution setup costs hardly contribute to the total cost of the method.
+As in the previous three-dimensional benchmarks the presolution setup costs hardly contribute to the total cost of the method.
 Again, the main computational cost lies in the matrix-free matrix-vector product that is evaluated in each iteration of the Lanczos eigenvalue solver.
 Due to the increased number of degrees of freedom for higher polynomial degrees the associated computational cost increases.
-Interestingly, the number of iterations is reduced in the case p=16 as compared to the lower polynomial degrees.
+Interestingly, the number of iterations is reduced in the case p = 16 as compared to the lower polynomial degrees.